Sadra-Sh/Chess-Game/README.md

 This project aims to provide a comprehensive chess-playing experience on FPGA, combining hardware and software to create a fully functional chess game.

-Here is the link to the youtube vidoe of my partner and I explain the game and its functionality: https://www.youtube.com/watch?v=fSWClZjh3V8
+Here is the link to the youtube video where my partner and I explain the game and its functionality: https://www.youtube.com/watch?v=fSWClZjh3V8